-Food Patterns Equivalents Database is the new name for the former MyPyramid Equivalents Database (MPED) [5] developed by USDA, Agricultural Research Service (ARS), Food Surveys Research Group (FSRG).
+Food Patterns Equivalents Database is the current name for the former MyPyramid Equivalents Database (MPED) [5] developed by USDA, Agricultural Research Service (ARS), Food Surveys Research Group (FSRG).
 The FPED converts FNDDS foods to the respective number of cup equivalents of Fruit, Vegetables, and Dairy; ounce equivalents of Grains and Protein Foods; number of Alcoholic Drinks; teaspoon equivalents of Added Sugars; and gram equivalents of Solid Fats and Oils.
-Foods in FNDDS 5 are disaggregated to ingredients that can be directly assigned to one of the FP components.
-Additionally, protein foods are further disaggregated to lean fraction and fat.
-Meat and poultry are disaggregated to lean meat and solid fat fractions; dairy foods to low fat fraction, similar to skim milk, and solid fat fraction; and seafood and nuts to lean and oil fractions.
+Foods in FNDDS 2017-2018 are disaggregated to ingredients that can be directly assigned to one of the FP components.
+Additionally, protein foods are further disaggregated to lean fraction and fat as follows: meat and poultry are disaggregated to lean meat and solid fat fractions; and seafood and nuts to lean protein and oil fractions.
+Similarly, dairy foods are further disaggregated to low fat dairy fraction, similar to skim milk, and solid fat fraction.